 5 Easy Ways to Identify between Petrol Cars and Diesel Cars

+Noting the sound of the engine is an effective way to help drivers distinguish between gasoline and diesel cars.
 The engine in diesel cars produces a distinct tractor-like sound compared to the smoother noise of their petrol alternatives.
 The sound appears like a rattling noise at idle that becomes raspier with driving.
-However, the computerized diesel vehicles these days don’t make such noises.
+However, computerized diesel vehicles these days don’t make such noises.
 You can apply this technique to identify old cars.

-The inside part of the fuel door is supposed to have a label reading ‘Diesel Fuel Only’, ‘Gasoline Only’, or something that indicates the type of the fuel the car uses.
+The inside part of the fuel door is supposed to have a label reading ‘Diesel Fuel Only’, ‘Gasoline Only’, or something that indicates the type of fuel the car uses.
 If there is nothing, you can check the fuel filler neck, the car key, and the instrument bundle near the fuel gauge.
-The renting company normally put stickers on one or all of these places indicating the fuel type used in the vehicle.
+If you haven’t got any of those, take a look at the back of the car.
+If you have a diesel model, you will tend to find that there’s a “D” in the full model name.
+Automakers tend to use names like TDI or HDI and so on.
+The renting company normally puts stickers on one or all of these places indicating the fuel type used in the vehicle.

 It’s a very easy way to identify between petrol cars and diesel cars.
 The automobiles with a diesel engine are likely to have the letter ‘D’ in the model name.
 For example, BMW 745d or Lexus IS 220d.
 Here the ‘D’ indicates that these cars have a diesel engine.